Lymphoma-Hodgkin lymphoma-Causes-Symptoms-Diagnosis-Staging-Allopathic and Homeopathic Treatment-Dr Qaisar AhmedDr Qaisar Ahmed MD, DHMS.

 Central Nervous System (CNS) Lymphoma

-Primary CNS Lymphoma-Types-Causes-Symptoms-Diagnosis-Allopathic and Homeopathic Treatment-Dr. Qaisar Ahmed
+Primary CNS Lymphoma-Hodgkin lymphoma-Allopathic and Homeopathic Treatment-Dr Qaisar Ahmed

 Primary CNS lymphoma forms in the brain and/or the spinal cord.
 It is often a feature of AIDS-associated lymphoma, but most patients do not have a clear predisposing cause.
 Secondary CNS lymphoma develops when a lymphoma already presents in other parts of the body spreads to the brain and/or the spinal cord.
 Patients with highly aggressive lymphomas are at a higher risk of disease relapse with CNS involvement.
 First-line allopathic treatment for these types of lymphoma may include chemotherapy administered directly into the spinal fluid.